THE BRIEFING | When Washington shuts down, Indian Country pays the price

 London may be crime-ridden and ravaged by inflation but it remains the premier sporting city in the world, writes JONATHAN McEVOY – and here’s why Twickenham is the pinnacle

-On a weekend dominated by the alleged carnal dubiousness of a Mr Mountbatten Windsor, in a year plagued by raging inflation, hiked mortgage rates, pips-squeaking tax rises, intractable war in Europe and a fragile Gaza ceasefire, where better to find light relief than at Twickenham?
-Your restaurant bill in town might give your bank manager […]
+[ad_1] On a weekend dominated by the alleged carnal dubiousness of a Mr Mountbatten Windsor, in a year plagued by raging inflation, hiked mortgage rates, pips-squeaking tax rises, intractable war in Europe and a fragile Gaza ceasefire, where better to find light relief than at Twickenham?
+Your restaurant bill in town might give your bank […]

 Continue reading